COVIDAnalytics/THEMIS/README.md

     * `visualize_results_final.ipynb` - code to produce the plots
     * ...
 6. `simulation_results/` - contains the results of the simulations based on which the plots are created
-7. `pandemic_cost.py` - encapsulates all costs associated with the pandemic
-8. `main.py` - the main script that can be run to compute the results
+7. `main.py` - the main script that can be run to compute the results
-9. `LICENSE` - license for this project
+8. `LICENSE` - license for this project
-10. `README.md` - brief documentation
+9. `README.md` - brief documentation

 ## 2. Running the Model